yiisoft/yii2/docs/internals/git-workflow.md

 You can execute JavaScript unit tests by running `npm test` in the repo root directory.

-> Note: If you get timeout errors like `Error: timeout of 2000ms exceeded.
-Ensure the done() callback is being called in this test.`, you can increase timeout: `npm test -- --timeout 30000` (don't miss `--`, it's needed for passing additional arguments).

 ### Extensions

 To work on extensions you have to clone the extension repository.
 We have created a command that can do this for you: